 24. Hang the "do not disturb" sign on the outside doorknob.
 This is especially important if you're planning to sleep in.
 Some housekeepers start their service at 8 a.m. or earlier.
 If your room doesn't have a "do not disturb" sign, request one from the front desk.

 26. Take a warm bath.
-In addition to providing relaxation, a bath lowers your body temperature slightly, which can help you sleep better.
+In addition to providing relaxation, a bath lowers your body temperature slightly (once you get out and come back to a cool hotel room), which can help you sleep better.

 27. Adjust the room temperature.
 Generally speaking, most people sleep better in a cooler room.
 Set the thermostat to just slightly cool -- you don't want to shiver.
 If you prefer an open window (not always an option), just open it a crack -- too much could allow cold air and noise to waft in.